TurboGears/tg2docs/docs/cookbook/multiple-databases.rst

 --------------------------------------------------

 Now we need to instruct the app configurator to load the multiple databases correctly.
-This requires telling base_config (in app_cfg.py) to load our own custom AppConfig with the proper multi-db assignments and a call to the model's init_model method (more on that in the next step).
+This requires telling the configurator (in app_cfg.py) to use our own custom SQLAlchemy component with the proper multi-db assignments and a call to the model's init_model method (more on that in the next step).

 In myapp/config/app_cfg.py::